 Need a partner in global expansion?
 Hire talent compliantly in 180+ countries with Oyster.

-A professional employer organization (PEO) partners with companies through a co-employment model.
-In this arrangement, the PEO becomes a legal co-employer of your team members, handling payroll, benefits, and compliance.
-Your business also retains complete control over daily operations and staffing decisions.
+A professional employer organization (PEO) is a company that becomes your legal co-employer, handling payroll, benefits, and compliance while you retain control over daily operations and staffing decisions.

 A PEO shares employment responsibilities with the client business through a co-employment arrangement.
 As a co-employer, the PEO handles administrative functions like payroll and benefits while the business retains complete control over staffing, performance, and team culture.
 This setup frees your company from HR functions without requiring them to give up day-to-day oversight.